 Skills and accreditation are also useful when you’re trying to instill trust and justify higher bookkeeping rates.
-Courses and qualifications you’ve completed (like the Certificate IV in Bookkeeping), registration to become a BAS agent and membership of professional associations are all selling tools.
+Courses and qualifications you’ve completed (like the Certificate IV in Accounting and Bookkeeping), registration to become a BAS agent and membership of professional associations are all selling tools.
 These all cost you time and money to complete, so it’s only understandable that you charge more for having them.
 The client can expect a better bookkeeping service in return.

 After that, there are still many ways to stand out.
 Being in the right location is a big help – people often don’t look outside their local area and will pay extra to be able to drop by when they need to talk.

 You could also offer services such as picking up and dropping off paperwork, or set up transfer systems that automatically forward your customer’s data so they don’t even need to think about it.